all-purpose/ap-website-v3/README.md

 # AP Website

-## Install locally
+## 💻 Install locally

-Assuming NodeJS > 12
+Assuming at least NodeJS 12.x.

+1. Clone the repo to local folder

-1. Install Yarn (v1 aka classic Yarn is currently used for project)
+2. Yarn (v1 aka classic Yarn is currently used for project) is used to manage the project dependencies.
+If you don’t have Yarn installed, run:

 ```
 npm install yarn -g
 ```

-2. Clone the repo to local folder

 3. Run `yarn install` to install the project dependencies